 If you are as concerned about privacy as I am, you’ve probably already thought about how to protect your mobile device.
 Am I right?

-Then I recommend to pay attention to this Faraday Bag for you phone.
+Then I recommend that you pay attention to this Faraday Bag for your phone.
 In simple words, it just blocks all the signals – so if you don’t want to answer the phone, you just need to put it in this bag.

-The same is if you phone GPS signal.
-If don’t want to be tracked by GPS signal of your smartphone, Wisdompro Faraday bag will be useful.
+The same is with your phone GPS signal.
+If you don’t want to be tracked by GPS signal of your smartphone, Wisdompro Faraday bag will be useful.